Quality Framework for Community Engagement and Participation

-The Quality Framework is an improvement tool, developed in collaboration with, and for the use of health and social care providers.
-It has been designed to support reflection and self-evaluation, which is an important first stage in any quality improvement journey.
+The Quality Framework is an improvement tool developed in collaboration with, and for the use of, health and social care providers.
+It is designed to support reflection and self-evaluation, which is an important first stage in any quality improvement journey.
 The input so far from engagement practitioners across territorial boards, special boards and health and social care partnerships to the development of these materials has been particularly valuable.

 Support and advice

-If you are using the self-evaluation tool please let us know as we can provide advice and support with planning and undertaking the self-evaluation.
+If you are using the self-evaluation tool please let us know.
+We can provide advice and support with planning and undertaking the self-evaluation.

-It would also be useful to know how people are using the tool and the impact this has had.
+We also want to hear how people are using the tool and the impact it has had.

-We can also help with facilitation, if required, for the consensus and improvement planning sessions for NHS Boards and Integration Authorities.
+We can also help facilitate consensus and improvement planning sessions for NHS boards and Integration Authorities.

-We have developed a series of tools and resources that align to the domains in the framework and will be able to support the improvement activity work at a local level and also at a national level by sharing practice and case studies that are identified through the self-evaluation submissions.
+We have developed a series of tools and resources that align to the domains in the framework.
+We can support improvement activity at a local level and also at a national level by sharing practice and case studies that are identified through the self-evaluation submissions.

-The quality framework is intended to be used for organisational or service level self-evaluation of engagement, not to self-evaluate individual service changes or redesign.
-Healthcare Improvement Scotland – Community Engagement has a quality assurance role in this process and further information can be found on our website- https://www.hisengage.scot/service-change/
+The Quality Framework is intended to be used for organisational or service level self-evaluation of engagement, not to self-evaluate individual service changes or redesign.
+Our service change team has a quality assurance role in that process.

 "The HIS Framework for Community Engagement and Participation was the perfect tool for us to use as a Participation and Engagement Network.
 It really helped us to identify our future shared outcomes and the steps to take to improve on engagement within East Renfrewshire.